wangxiaoyunanne/docs/source/hive_scaling.html.md

 ```

 Assume the size of local batch is B, the number of children per source is C,
-the number of leafs per child is L, and the feature length per vertex is F.
+the number of leaves per child is L, and the feature length per vertex is F.
 Dimensions of 2D matrices are noted as (x, y).
 The
 computation and communication costs for each part are: